Improving cosmic string network simulations: Introduction

 It is possible to eliminate the Peierls-Nabarro barrier for (1+1)-dimensional kinks by changing the lattice discretisation \cite{SpeWar94,speight}, but a similar approach does not work for the Abelian Higgs model \cite{Ward:1996dp}.
 In cosmological simulations, strings generally move much faster than the threshold velocity, and we do not investigate the barrier further.

 However, the other lattice artefacts are potentially serious, motivating the introduction of an improved discretisation of the equations of motion.
-We present an improvement with error $O(a^4)$, whose effect is to increase the maximum speed the string can move on the lattice, and to reduce the characteristic deceleration at a given speed.
+We present an improvement with error $O(a^4)$, whose effect is to increase the maximum speed the string can move on the lattice, and to reduce the characteristic deceleration at a given speed\footnote{As pointed out in Ref.~\cite{Moore:1996wn}, the formulation in this paper is not fully $O(a^4)$ accurate.
+See erratum at end of paper.}.
 The increase in the maximum speed is approximately equivalent to halving the lattice spacing, while the late-time deceleration is reduced by an order of magnitude.
 The computational cost of the improved equation of motion adds about 50\% to the run time, which promises a significant net saving in total cost of a simulation with a given accuracy.

 This paper is organised as follows: we first discuss lattice implementations of the Abelian Higgs model, with and without improvement.
 In Section~\ref{sec:movingstring}, we discuss creating stationary and moving strings on the lattice.
 We then discuss the details of our simulations in Section~\ref{sec:simdetails}, presenting our results and analysis in Section~\ref{sec:results}.
 We conclude in Section~\ref{sec:conclusions}.